Talent 2020: Surveying the talent paradox from the employee perspective

 Insurance firms need to ask themselves the fundamental questions of the talent paradox: Are employees truly satisfied?
 Or are they simply accepting their fate by “making do” with their current employers because of a difficult job market?

-This report highlights the key talent trends in the insurance sector and their possible impact on the organizations.
+This report highlights the key talent trends in the insurance sector and their possible impact on the organisations.
 Some key findings:

 - Insurance employee respondents reported a strong intent to stay with their employers, which is in line with other sectors and an improvement from 2011.
 All sectors, including Insurance, emphasized the importance of meaningful work and sound leadership as key to their retention.